nemtech/nem2-workshop-document-notarization/_lessons/04-first-notarization.markdown

 5\.
 Fetch the account's information anytime by running:

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli profile list
+nem2-cli profile list
 {% endhighlight %}

 6\.
 Create a new .txt file, and write "Hello World" inside.
 NEM messages length is limited to ``1024`` characters.

-    ℹ️You could split the content into several transfer transactions, but it is preferable not to store a large amount of data in the blockchain.
-In the next exercise, you will see how to solve this issue.
+{% include note.html content="You could split the content into several transfer transactions, but it is preferable not to store a large amount of data in the blockchain.
+In the next exercise, you will see how to solve this issue." %}

 7\.
 Open the [Notarization dashboard](http://localhost:4200/) in your browser.
 You should see the following screen: